ramellose/mako_docs/content/examples/sponges/queries.md

 This query first matches the HMA node and then passes through either a <code>Class</code> or <code>Phylum</code> node to connect to an association, which should similarly be connected to the HMA node.

 If we want to export the subgraph of HMA and LMA associations to Cytoscape, we can adapt the above query to connect associations to a new network node.
-The easiest way to do this, is via the mako API.
+The easiest way to do this, is via the mako API, which you can access via a Python interpreter.
+For instructions on starting the interpreter, please see the <a href="https://ramellose.github.io/mako_docs/manual/api/python/">API section of the manual</a>.
 Make sure to adjust the driver configuration settings for your instance of Neo4j.

 <pre><code>